-Joe Nichols and Eli Young Band Set to Rock the Rodeo
+Joe Nichols and Eli Young Band Set Rocked the 103rd Clovis Rodeo in 2017

-Joe Nichols and the Eli Young Band are set to rock the 103rd Clovis Rodeo at the Thursday and Friday night concerts during the 4-day event.
-One ticket price gets fans the rodeo and a concert on Thursday and Friday nights.
-Tickets for the annual event, scheduled to run April 27-30, 2017, are on sale now!
+Joe Nichols and the Eli Young Band rocked the 103rd Clovis Rodeo at the Thursday and Friday night concerts during the 4-day event.
+One ticket price gave fans the rodeo and a concert on Thursday and Friday nights.

 (For the comfort and safety of all guests, no ice chests, umbrellas, shade structures, strollers, signs or outside food and beverages are allowed into the rodeo and related events.
 As a professional sporting event and no cameras, recording equipment or videos are permitted in the rodeo or related events.
 Gates open at least one hour prior to show time.
 All sales are final.
 Lost, stolen or damaged tickets may not be replaced.